LeeAnnEditor/o365hq/services/Azure AD Tenant-to-Tenant Staged Transition.md

 manager = "Roman Sotnik"
 +++

-This service will allow you to transfer Azure AD data from one Tenant to another.
+This service will allow you to transfer Azure AD data from one tenant to another.
 We can move users and groups, saving all current logins.
 Please note that export of passwords from Azure AD is impossible, so saving the current user passwords will not work.
-The users will be assigned a temporary password, with which they can enter the new tenant and assign to themselves a permanent password by their own.
+The users will be assigned a temporary password they can use to create a permanent password of their own.

-Staged Azure AD Tenant-to Tenant migration describes the staged migration of users and Azure resource sharing setup.
+Staged Azure AD Tenant-to-Tenant migration describes the staged migration of users and Azure resource sharing setup.
 This scenario will suit you if your company has many users who use Azure AD authorization on their workstations, or for a large number of other resources hosted in Azure.\
-Staged migration allows a part of users to log in to the new domain, but with the help of the access settings, it is also possible to save the ability to work with resources, SharePoint or VM in the old domain.
+Staged migration allows a number of users to log into the new domain, but with the help of the access settings, it is also possible to save the ability to work with resources, SharePoint, or VM in the old domain.
-Also, this approach allows to reconfigure all PCs with saving data, using less human resources and reducing possible downtime.
+This approach allows reconfiguring of all PCs while saving data, using less human resources and reducing possible downtime.

-You can also consider cut-over migration, during which all data will be transferred at once.
+You can also consider a cut-over migration, during which all data will be transferred at once.

 ### IT Partner responsibilities

 1. Source tenant data analysis
-2. Preparation of the migration plan, including resource list, migrated user groups and their access to data in the source tenant
+2. Preparation of the migration plan, including resource list, migrated user groups, and their access to data in the source tenant
 3. Providing informational messages for users
-4. Staged exporting data from the source tenant in accordance with the migration plan and uploading data into a new tenant
+4. Staged export of data from the source tenant in accordance with the migration plan and uploading data into a new tenant
 5. Providing users of the new tenant with access to resources in the source tenant